-- Little Self-Love – If you have little or no self-love, it leads to self-depreciating compromise and an unhealthy reliance on being loved to feel some measure of love for yourself.
+- Little Self-Love – If you have little or no self-love, it leads to self-deprecating compromise and an unhealthy reliance on being loved to feel some measure of love for yourself.
 If your partner withdraws their love, emotional devastation happens because you’ve lost your source of feeling good about yourself.

-- Low Self Esteem – If you have low self-esteem and it causes you to connect your self-worth to having a romantic partner or being loved, then the loss could be extremely painful and long-lasting.
+- Low Self-Esteem – If you have low self-esteem and it causes you to connect your self-worth to having a romantic partner or being loved, then the loss could be extremely painful and long-lasting.

-- Poor Behavior – If you lied to, hit (man or woman), acted inappropriately due to alcohol or drugs, then there is no one to blame except you, which can be very painful.
+- Poor Behavior – If you lied to, hit (man or woman), or acted inappropriately due to alcohol or drugs, then there is no one to blame except you, which can be very painful.

 - Unfaithfulness – If you were unfaithful during a relationship where a commitment to be faithful was understood, then your pain would likely be from guilt!

 - Let Yourself Go – If you gained a lot of weight or allowed yourself to become psychologically weak, then the loss would be particularly painful because the blame would be squarely on you and there would be no quick fix.

 - Took Them For Granted – If you got lazy about your manners (courtesy), grooming, or attentiveness, then you have caused your pain.